 Explore why we need these ecosystem engineers back in Britain and how they shape our landscapes for the better.

 Can we have them in Britain?

 Wild beavers, and those in captive release schemes, can be found across Britain.
 In Scotland beavers have been declared a native species and they enjoy a European Protected Species status.
-The largest wild population lives in the Tay catchment, and has spread into the River Forth catchment.
-In England the government has launched a consultation on more reintroductions to the wild after a successful trial in Devon.
+The largest wild population in Scotland lives in the Tay catchment, and has spread into the River Forth catchment.

 - Keystone species